Oasis Petroleum Inc. [OAS] – Mismatched value and price: Is it Worth Buying?

 Shifting the focus to workforce efficiency, Oasis Petroleum Inc. [OAS] earns $3,193,875 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 6.18 and its Total Asset Turnover is 0.32.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.85 and its Current Ratio is 0.91.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

-This stock’s Beta value is currently 2.28, which indicates that it is 7.16% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 37.86.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 2.29, which indicates that it is 5.47% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 27.26.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Oasis Petroleum Inc. [OAS] a Reliable Buy?